 Types of Fractures:

 Open door fractures typically occur in adults and most commonly because of assaults or motor vehicle crashes.
+These fractures are defined by a large displacement of bone tissue that does not pinch the surrounding tissue.

 Reconstructing and Restoring Your Face to Its Natural Appearance